chryswoods/versioned_dir_legacy/README.md

 All night all day

 They ate my tuna and they sway,
-But tigers are better anyway
+But tiger cubs are better anyway
 They have black and orange stripes,
 And get lots of likes,